 Decide what source code syntax is relevant to the run-time checks or run-time operations you are trying to support.
-The CFG (control flow graph) represents source code as Node, a node in the abstract syntax tree of the program being checked (see "Program representation" below).
+The CFG (control flow graph) represents source code as Node, a node in the abstract syntax tree of the program being checked (see Section 35.9.3).